Friends and Benefits: Everything You Need to Know About Platonic Relationships

 Some of these people will be the ones you ask questions.
 Others are the ones who will there for you (like Phoebe and Joey from Friends) when you want to celebrate.
 All of these relationships are important to your life.

 One of the more misunderstood types of relationships is the platonic friendship — also called platonic love.
 These have been largely characterized as bonds between heterosexuals who love each other but are not in love.
 The definition should be widened to include the LGBTQ community.

-To give a more inclusive overview, these friendships are between two people who could couple up.
+To give a more inclusive overview, these platonic friendships are between two people who could couple up.
 But instead they decide to maintain a non-romantic bond.
 Does that sound a little unrealistic?
 Maybe to some people.
-But if you’re interested in what a healthy platonic relationship is like, and what the benefits are, just keep reading.
+But if you’re interested in what a healthy platonic life partnerships are like, and what the benefits are, just keep reading.

 What Is a Platonic Relationship?

 Platonic love has its roots in ancient Greek philosophy.
 You may have made the connection, but the origin of the word comes from the famous philosopher Plato, who outlined categories of love in his text, Symposium.

 Although Plato didn’t use that particular word in his work, he did define what we now consider platonic relationships.
 In Symposium, he said that love based on physical attraction and sexual intimacy is romantic love.
 But love that’s more intellectually or spiritually based — with no romantic feelings — is what we call platonic love today.

 Platonic love occurs when two people have a bond in which they deeply care for each other and share mutual respect for the other’s well being.
 They lean on each other, and share similar interests and values.
 However, they don’t pursue things romantically.

 You can experience platonic love at first sight if you’re drawn to someone instantly because you share a passion for an activity or subject.
 But love in the romantic sense just isn’t part of the equation.
 (At least not intentionally, more on this later.)